material-components/material-components-android/docs/components/ProgressIndicator.md

 #### Size

-Use `indicatorWidth` to customize the size of linear types.
+Use `indicatorSize` to customize the size of linear types.
 It can adjust the height of the progress bar (as the width of the indicator/track).
 To add inset for linear types, please use padding of the layout.

 Note: For both linear and circular types, indicator and track always have the same width.

-The size of circular types can be set with a combination of `indicatorWidth`, `circularRadius`, and `circularInset`. `indicatorWidth` defines the width of the ring (circular spinner). `circularRadius` defines the radius of the central line of the ring. `circularInset` gives extra space between the outer boundary to the bounds of the component.
+The size of circular types can be set with a combination of `indicatorSize`, `circularRadius`, and `circularInset`. `indicatorSize` defines the width of the ring (circular spinner). `circularRadius` defines the radius of the central line of the ring. `circularInset` gives extra space between the outer boundary to the bounds of the component.

-Note: If half of the `indicatorWidth` is greater than the `circularRadius`, `IllegalArgumentException` will be thrown during initialization.
+Note: If half of the `indicatorSize` is greater than the `circularRadius`, `IllegalArgumentException` will be thrown during initialization.

 ### Caveats